Where science guides us to help solve society’s biggest challenges.

 Anatomy of a Project

 More than 200 innovative projects await, all focused on removing barriers to vital services within ten service sectors.
 County action team members can review the components of a project as it relates to the needs identified in the 100% New Mexico county survey.

 As you read on, you will see how we approach challenges with the four phase process of continuous quality improvement: assessing, planning, acting and evaluating.

 The most important steps you can take with a potential project is to first, share it with all your action team members.
 DIscuss the merits of the project and your capacity to take it on.
 It is also vital to review your county survey results to assess how the potential project can address the barriers to services noted in the survey results.
 You will also have the support the EYE lab to develop any project.
-You will see a “work order” to set up support at the bottom of this page.

 We encourage you to see how we solve problems on a systems level, looking at the entire county as one big experiment in a huge laboratory.
 Explore our 7 Steps to Success to better understand how we are working in counties across New Mexico.

 Consider enrolling in one of our workshops, seminars or our 4 Power Hour webinars, designed for 100% New Mexico initiative participants to gain skills in a variety of areas with a focus on designing and implementing innovations on the agency, city, county or state levels.

 For any questions about starting work, please connect with us at firstname.lastname@example.org.

 Power Hour Webinar Series